 It is extremely important to involve the senior leaders in the process of promoting the recognition program.
 They should be part of the communication and the forums related to the program.
 This can help build higher credibility for the program.

 Involving line managers and supervisors in the program development and rollout is also very important.
-This makes it easier for them to spread the word about the program and answer any questions or queries that their team members might have about the same.
-The frontline leaders play in role in driving the program and in building interest among their team members.
+This makes it easier for them to spread the word about the program.
+They can also answer any questions or queries that their team members might have about the same.
+Therefore, the frontline leaders play in role in driving the program and in building interest among their team members.